dlokshin/loksh.in/content/posts/exploding-avocado.md

 draft: false
 ---

-My parent's first stop in America was Phoenix Arizona.
-They were sponsored by the local jewish community.
+My parents' first stop in America was Phoenix, Arizona.
+They were sponsored by the local Jewish community.
 Upon arrival, my parents were given a gift basket with food, diapers, and other items to help make their transition to a new country easier.